Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Introduction

-Motivation for our efforts come from a comparison with the empirical metrics of ocean mixing referred to as 'finescale parameterizations' \cite{G89,P95}, see \cite{Finescale} for a review and \cite{M77, MMb,Ultraviolet,dematteis2022origins} for descriptions of the pivotal role that extreme scale separated interactions in vertical wavenumber play in interpreting the oceanic internal wave spectrum.
-The starting point for this work is the recognition that, {\em if} one identifies the mean drift rate in vertical wavenumber as the corresponding gradient of diffusivity as derived from the kinetic equation, the predicted downscale energy transport is an order of magnitude larger than that supported by the observations.
+Motivation for our efforts comes from a comparison with the empirical metrics of ocean mixing referred to as 'finescale parameterizations' \cite{G89,P95}, see \cite{Finescale} for a review and \cite{M77,MMb,Ultraviolet,dematteis2022origins} for descriptions of the pivotal role that extreme scale separated interactions play in interpreting the oceanic internal wave spectrum.
+The most glaring incompatibility of wave turbulence and ray tracing is presented in Section \ref{sec:EnergyTransport}: If the mean drift rate in vertical wavenumber is identified as the corresponding gradient of diffusivity as derived from the kinetic equation, then the predicted downscale energy transport is an order of magnitude larger than that supported by the observations.
+This method parallels assessments for downscale energy transport in ray-tracing numerics \citep{HWF,SK99b,ijichi2017eikonal}, but is similarly ten times larger than those numerical results.
 This disparity has lead us to a systematic examination and physical interpretation of the assumptions within both kinetic equation and ray-path approaches to pinpoint the multiple junctures which might underpin a systematic difference between observation and theory concerning extreme scale separated interactions.

-The derivation of corresponding WKB Fokker-Planck equations that describe these extreme separated interactions are central to our efforts.
-These descriptions are different.
+Despite claims by \cite{MB77} and \cite{SnazarNonlocal1} that ray tracing should reduce to the resonant manifold, our understanding is that the kinetic equation and ray tracing differ on fundamental levels.
 The wave kinetic equation represents the internal wavefield as a system of amplitude modulated waves having constant wavenumber and frequency linked through a dispersion relation.
-Ray tracing represents a wave-packet as a frequency modulated system with variations in wavenumber linked to the conservation of an Eulerian phase function.
-The Fokker-Plank derived in the WKB approach explicitly represents the average drift of wave-packets towards high wave numbers.
-The role of resonances and off-resonant interactions in the mean drift and dispersion about that mean drift are different, as are the concepts of resonance broadening \cite{Ultraviolet} and bandwidth \cite{CohenLee}.
+Ray tracing represents a wave-packet as a frequency-modulated system with variations in wavenumber linked to the conservation of an Eulerian phase function.
+The Fokker-Plank derived in the ray tracing approach additionally represents the average drift of wave packets towards high wave numbers.
+The role of resonances and off-resonant interactions in the mean drift and dispersion about that mean drift are also different \citep{polzinCompanion}, as are the concepts of resonance broadening \citep{Ultraviolet} and bandwidth \citep{CohenLee} that are important metrics of finite amplitude effects in weakly nonlinear systems.